krbnite/krbnite.github.io/_posts/2017-07-21-Make-an-Ailing-AWS-EC2-Tensorial-and-Serpentine-Once-Again.md

 ---
 layout: post
 title: Make an Ailing AWS EC2 Tensorial and Serpentine Once Again
-tags: aws python tensor-flow unix-tools
+tags: aws python tensor-flow unix-tools wwe
 ---

 It could happen to any of us: you SSH into your EC2 and, "Wtf?"
 Nothing is working right.